Cliff Fletcher: Maple Leafs

 Fletcher moved to the Toronto Maple Leafs in 1991, to serve as chief operating officer, president and general manager.
-He made a blockbuster trade with Doug Risebrough, his successor as the Flames' General Manager, sending Gary Leeman, Michel Petit, Jeff Reese, Craig Berube, and Alexander Godynyuk to the Flames for Doug Gilmour, Jamie Macoun, Ric Nattress, Rick Wamsley and Kent Manderville on January 2, 1992.
+He made a blockbuster trade with Doug Risebrough, his successor as the Flames' General Manager, sending Gary Leeman, Michel Petit, Jeff Reese, Craig Berube, and Alexander Godynyuk to the Flames for Doug Gilmour, Jamie Macoun, Ric Nattress, Rick Wamsley, and Kent Manderville on January 2, 1992.
 That year, Fletcher also hired Pat Burns as head coach for the upcoming season.

 Fletcher's hiring occurred shortly after the death of longtime Leafs' owner Harold Ballard.
 To his undoubted benefit, unlike Ballard the team's new owners had no desire to meddle in hockey operations, thus giving Fletcher a free hand in managing the team.
 The positive impact on the Toronto team was immediate.
 During the 1992–93 season, his second year as GM, the Leafs set team records with wins (44) and points (99), while Gilmour emerged as a superstar and scored a franchise-high 127 points.
 During the postseason awards ceremony, Gilmour finished as runner-up for the Hart Trophy and won the Frank J. Selke Trophy as best defensive forward, while Burns won the Jack Adams Award as coach of the year; the first major NHL individual awards that Leaf players had won since 1967.
 Fletcher himself was named as the "Man of the Year" and the "Executive of the Year" by The Hockey News in 1993.

-Ultimately, Fletcher did not match the postseason success he enjoyed in Calgary, as the Leafs failed to reach the Stanley Cup Finals during his tenure.
-The Leafs did reach the conference finals in 1993 and 1994 - the only team in the NHL to make it that far in the playoffs in both seasons and the only one of the seven teams from those two years to not make a Stanley Cup Finals since expansion.
+Ultimately, Fletcher did not match the post-season success he enjoyed in Calgary, as the Leafs failed to reach the Stanley Cup Final during his tenure.
+The Leafs did reach the conference finals in 1993 and 1994 - the only team in the NHL to make it that far in the playoffs in both seasons and the only one of the seven teams from those two years to not make a Stanley Cup Final since expansion.

-He remained with the Toronto Maple Leafs for six seasons before retiring to Florida.
+While favourably received early in his tenure as general manager, the struggles of the Maple Leafs following their two conference finals runs led some media to question Fletcher's ability by the Fall of 1996.
+He ultimately remained with Toronto for six seasons before retiring to Florida.

 Lightning

 In 1999, Fletcher joined the Tampa Bay Lightning as Senior Advisor to the GM for two seasons at the request of Jacques Demers, then Tampa's coach and GM.
 When Demers left the franchise in 1999, so did Fletcher.

 Years later, Demers revealed that he had sought the assistance of Fletcher (as well as that of Jay Feaster) largely on account of his own functional illiteracy, which Demers managed to keep concealed from NHL circles before leaving the game.
-In his biography, Demers acknowledged that Fletcher and Feaster did most of the work a general manager would normally do because Demers knew he could not do it himself.
+In his biography, Demers acknowledges that Fletcher and Feaster did most of the work a general manager would normally do because Demers knew he could not do it himself.